 Google accounts hold a large share of people’s digital lives, and the process for closing or accessing them after death is more limited than families often expect.
 Google will not give login access to family members, and UK law currently provides no statutory right to compel them to do so.
 What Google will do is close the account on request, and consider data requests from authorised representatives on a case-by-case basis.

 For a broader overview of all the accounts and services to deal with after a bereavement, see our what to do after a death hub.
-If you are dealing with an Apple account at the same time, our guide to notifying Apple covers a similar set of issues including device access.
+If you are dealing with an Apple account at the same time, our guide to notifying Apple covers a similar set of issues including device access and two-factor authentication.
 If the deceased also had a Microsoft account (Outlook, Hotmail, OneDrive, or Xbox), see our guide to notifying Microsoft when someone dies.
-For Facebook, Instagram, and WhatsApp, see our guide to notifying Facebook when someone dies.
+For Facebook and Instagram, see our guide to notifying Facebook when someone dies.
 For streaming subscriptions, see our guide to how to notify Netflix when someone dies.
+For Amazon Prime, Kindle, and other Amazon services, see our guide to notifying Amazon when someone dies.
 For a full overview of digital assets – email, social media, cryptocurrency, cloud storage, streaming services, and digital purchases – see our guide to what happens to digital assets when someone dies.
+For YouTube specifically, including channel monetisation and what happens to a creator’s content, see our guide to what happens to a YouTube channel when someone dies.